 Intangible assets are stated at historic cost of acquisition less accumulated amortisation and impairment losses.
 Amortisation is provided on a straight-line basis at rates calculated to write off the cost less the estimated residual value of each asset over its expected useful economic life.
 Individual assets costing £5,000 or more are capitalised and subsequently amortised.
 Amortisation is not provided for until the asset is fully developed and in use.
-The annual rate of depreciation for each class of intangible asset held at 31 March 2019 is as follows.
+The annual rate of depreciation for each class of intangible asset held at 31 March 2020 is as follows:

-- Software licences over three years - Software system development costs over three years
+- software licences over three years; and - software system development costs over three to seven years.